juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/user-interface/layouts/device-orientation.md

 ## <a name="controlling-orientation"></a>Controlando a orientação

-Ao usar o Xamarin.
-Forms, o método com suporte para controlar a orientação do dispositivo é usar as configurações para cada projeto individual.
+Ao usar o Xamarin.Forms , o método com suporte para controlar a orientação do dispositivo é usar as configurações para cada projeto individual.

 ### <a name="ios"></a>iOS